Finger-Pay/Wallet/README.md

 ### 7. **User-Friendly Interface**
 - A clean and intuitive UI that simplifies blockchain payments for everyone.

+### 8. **Hardware for Retail Payments**
+- **Hardware devices** designed for businesses, which announce and confirm blockchain payments, making it easier for retailers to adopt cryptocurrency payments without requiring currency exchanges, especially beneficial for international customers.

 ## Technical Architecture

 ```plaintext